 The samurai also trained in various martial arts, such as jujitsu and kenjitsu (sword fighting), to improve their hand-to-hand combat abilities.

 Mental and spiritual training was equally important for the samurai.
-They studied the principles of bushido (the samurai code of ethics), which emphasised values such as bravery, loyalty, respect, and honor.
+They practiced meditation to cultivate self-discipline and studied the tea ceremony.

-Overall, the training of the Japanese samurai was aimed at producing warriors who were not only physically capable, but also morally upright and culturally sophisticated individuals.
+Overall, the training of the Japanese samurai was aimed at producing warriors who were not only physically capable, but also morally upright and culturally sophisticated members of the nobility.

 Since samurai culture was so heavily invested in the idea of loyalty to a daimyo lord, what happened if a daimyo died?